 Ovarian cancer is the result of DNA mutations within the ovaries, which are part of the female reproductive system.
 Each ovary is approximately the size of an almond.
 Their function is to produce eggs, along with progesterone and estrogen, both female hormones.

 Luther was diagnosed with stage three ovarian cancer in 2013, three years after she started experiencing symptoms, such as bloating and lower back pain.
-Sadly, her symptoms were dismissed by her health care providers.
+Sadly, her symptoms were dismissed by her health care providers until it was too late.
 If you experience any of the symptoms listed below, to any degree, get them checked out immediately.
 It could be a matter of life and death.

 Types Of Ovarian Cancer